hww/hww.github.io/projects/magic_sound/index.md

 # Magic Sound Board

 I was lead designer of the MagicSound expansion board for Aleste 520EX computer.
-This board is very similar tothe sound system of the Amiga computer.
+This board is very similar to the sound system of the Amiga computer.

 **Features**